Frequently Asked Questions

 In MCNS classrooms, master teachers are supported by experienced, well trained assistants.
 Maximum enrollment in the Explorers classroom is 12 children.
 Pathfinders is 15, and Trailblazers is 20.
 The ratio is 1:4 in Explorers, 1:6 in Pathfinders and 1:6 in Trailblazers.

 Classrooms open in the morning at 8:30 AM.
-Staggered arrivals may be arranged as early as 8:00am at no extra charge.
+Arrivals as early as 8:00am may be pre-arranged with the office.

-Children applying to MCNS should be able to participate in the activities of a developmental, early childhood general education program.
+Children applying to MCNS should be able to participate in the activities of an early childhood general education program.
 MCNS welcomes children who are receiving services through Early Intervention or CPSE.
 The staff is accustomed to collaborating with Speech Therapists, Occupational Therapists and SEITs in our mainstream environment.

-Sometimes, MCNS teachers or administrators will recommend an evaluation when observations suggest the child might benefit from additional supports.
+Sometimes, MCNS teachers or administrators will recommend an evaluation when observations suggest a child might benefit from additional support.